Important: Review Changes to DAT Scoring and Reporting, Effective March 1, 2025

 The Dental Admission Test (DAT) is a multiple-choice exam required by all dental schools as a criterion for admission.
 The admissions process involves evaluation of DAT scores, collegiate records, letters of recommendation, and other information, but the relative importance of each of these components is determined by each dental school.
 Applicants may take the exam more than once to improve their score, though all history of test attempts will be reported.
-The office recommends that applicants take the exam by mid-summer of their application year to remain competitive in the rolling admissions process.
+The office recommends taking the DAT by the end of May during the year you are applying in order to remain competitive in the rolling admissions timeline.

 DAT Registration